davehague/audapolis/doc/feat/phase1_whisper_integration.md

 ### Step 1.10: Update Configuration & Settings

-**Context**: Add configuration options for the new dual-engine system.
+**Context**: Add configuration options for the new Whisper-only system.

 **Prompt 1.10**:
 ```